ContosoBikeRental/BikeSharingSampleApp/README.md

 ## Walkthrough

 1. Our team is building a Bike Sharing app where you can view available bikes in your area, rent a bike, and then later return it to a designated location.
 You're billed for the time you used the bike when you return it.
-    1. Select another use to sign into the web app, for example **Percy Bowman**
+    1. Select another use to sign into the web app, for example **Terrence Freeland**
     1. Select a bike, then click "Rent".
     1. Click through the experience for returning a bike: click "Return bike", then "Confirm return".
 Optionally submit a review.
 1. Most of the time this process works, but we currently seem to have a bug where, sometimes, a bike can't be rented.
-    1. Select the bike that *Holly* has checked out.
+    1. Select the bike that *Aurelia* has checked out.
     1. Click "Rent" - nothing happens: no confirmation, no error.
 1. Our app consists of several services -- users, bikes, reservations, billing, reviews, etc -- and I've been asked to track the bug down.
 I'll start with the *`Bikes`* service, as maybe I can glean some clues about what's different about this particular problem bike.
 First, let's connect to the cluster where the full app is running:
     1. Open a terminal window, and run: `az aks use-dev-spaces -g bikesharing01 -n bikesharing01` (Your resource group and cluster name may be different.)